Mordax/deprecatedblog/_posts/2017-01-17-blockname.md

  It's currently being tested on a couple of websites, and is working on [Testnet](http://testnet.coinsecrets.org/?to=322562.000001).

- So far, there's been three issues, and none have been closed so far.
+ So far, there's been three issues, and none have been closed.
 If there are other communication mediums the (two) contributors are using, I haven't seen them just yet.
 There's around eleven forks but nothing interesting has yet been added by these people.
 Others are probably testing out the resolving chain.

- `Deinitely a project I will be tinkering with over reading week.`
+ `Deinitely a project to check out.`